Sparsity-Inducing Categorical Prior Improves Robustness of the Information Bottleneck: Experimental Results

-To evaluate the effect of the prior distribution, we evaluate at two different cases, with $(a,b) = (1,3)$ and (2,2) for both the categorical and compound distribution strategies. \hyperref[Prior]{Fig. S2} shows the prior probabilities of dimensions for both choices.
-We can see that the choice $(a,b) = (1,3)$ puts more probability mass on the lower dimensions and it gradually decays with dimension, whereas $(a,b) = (2,2)$ penalizes too high- or too low-dimensional models.
-Moreover, we evaluate how the accuracy on the test data changes with the $\beta$ value that was used while training.
-We find that for MNIST data, the compound distribution prior with (a,b) = (2,2) performs the best in terms of prediction accuracy across the variation in $\beta$, as shown in Fig.~\ref{fig:Error_v_beta_MNIST}.
+We use the encoder-decoder architecture from \cite{Galvez2020} for MNIST, from \cite{yu2021deep} for CIFAR-10, and from \cite{alemi2016deep} for ImageNet.
+Note that we learn the parameters of the dimension distribution in both compound and categorical strategies by splitting the encoder network head into two parts, as depicted in \hyperref[BBP_Schematic]{Fig. 2.} Full details of the architectures have been discussed in the Appendix \hyperref[sec::model_arch]{Sec.
+6.6}.
+Furthermore, following \cite{fischer2020ceb}, we pass the mean of the encoder $Z$ to the decoder at the test time to make a prediction.

-A distinct feature of the proposed approach is the flexibility enabled by the sparsity-inducing prior to learning a data-dependent dimension distribution.
-To demonstrate that, in Fig.~\ref{fig:Dimension_vs_digit_MNIST} we show a boxplot of posterior modes of dimension distribution across data points, aggregated per digit.
-We see that, in fact, each digit on average preferred to have a different latent dimension.
-We further note that the median values depicted by the box plot for digits 2 and 6 are farther away from the medians of rest of the digits.
+Prior probabilities act as regularizers in learning the dimension probabilities in both categorical and compound strategies (the third term of $\mathcal{L}_{\texttt{SparC-IB}}(Z,d)$).
+They also model the prior knowledge or inductive bias that one may have.
+The prior probability distribution in this case \hyperref[compound]{(8)} can be set by the choice of hyperparameters $(a,b)$. we evaluate two different cases, $(a,b) = (1,3)$ and (2,2) for both the categorical and compound distribution strategies.
+The choice $(a,b) = (1,3)$ puts more probability mass on the lower dimensions, and it gradually decays with dimension, whereas $(a,b) = (2,2)$ penalizes models of too high or too low dimensions.
+The appendix \hyperref[sec::prior_param]{Sec.
+6.7} shows the prior probabilities of the dimensions for both choices.